jeffreydahan/roborock-s8-agent/readme.md

 Now in the Roborock App, you can see which room actually will be cleaned.
 ![image](https://github.com/user-attachments/assets/851bfff1-1104-4f11-9093-bd83c2cca364)
 Now update the instructions line for 16 with your actual room name.
 You can type stop immediately and keep iterating until complete without having to return to the dock.

+You can also ask the agent to clean multiple rooms since it will pass the segment numbers as a python dictionary
 # Limitations and Issues
 You must add a mapping manually in the agent.py root_agent instruction sections to let the agent know which room name corresponds to which segment name.
 See above for how to do this.